Metro expects sales and earnings to rise again in 2015/16

-DUESSELDORF, Germany (Reuters) - German retailer Metro MEOG.DE expects sales and earnings to rise again in the 2015/16 fiscal year despite the tough economic climate after reporting better-than-expected operating earnings for the fourth quarter.
+DUESSELDORF, Dec 15 (Reuters) - German retailer Metro expects sales and earnings to rise again in the 2015/16 fiscal year despite the challenging economic environment after reporting better-than-expected operating earnings for the fourth quarter.

 Europe’s fourth-biggest retailer said on Tuesday it expected to see a slight rise in overall sales and earnings before interest and tax (EBIT) before special items for the fiscal year from October, with its core cash and carry and consumer electronics businesses performing best.